Pratham16112002/logseq/pages/Intervals.md

 - In these problems we have to deal with intervals [start,end].
 - ### Merge Intervals
-	- To merge a given the list of intervals should be sorted with respect to start
+	- To merge a given the list of intervals should be sorted with respect to start.
+	- We need to compare adjacent intervals.
+		- #### If they overla